CrazyOptimist/shoutcast-server/README.md

 vim /etc/nginx/nginx.conf
 # exchange your http block and add the stream block
 ```
-Admin username and password can be found in sc_serv.conf and be modified.
-Happy streaming!

 ## LICENSE

 MIT

+## GOOD TO KNOW
+Admin username for web admin panel access: `admin`
+Admin password can be found(adminpassword) in `sc_serv.conf` and be modified.
+Stream password can be found(password) in `sc_serv.conf` and be modified.
+Happy streaming!